Toremifene is used to treat a certain type of breast cancer that has spread to other parts of the body in women who have had their menopause.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.

-Avoid excessive consumption (more than 1 litre a day) of grapefruit juice.
+Avoid excessive consumption of grapefruit juice (more than 1 litre a day).

 Store in a cool, dry place away from the reach of children.